Queue enhancement - conditional pop

 The motivation for this enhancement: On our project, we have a queue of work and several worker threads.
 Some work can incur a heavy load on the system and should not be processed while another worker is processing 'heavy load' work.
 We need a way for Queue#pop to skip over heavy load items while another thread is processing heavy load work.

-Updated by jonathanscruz (Jonathan Cruz) over 4 years ago
+Updated by jonathanscruz (Jonathan Cruz) almost 5 years ago

 Yura Sokolov wrote:

 Why don't you use separate queue with separate worker?
 It will solve your use case.

 Even if it is hard to separate jobs before put into main queue, workers could push such heavy tasks into separate queue after fetching it from main queue.

 That is an excellent suggestion.
 It might complicate the implementation, but it's worth thinking about.
 We have a configurable number of worker threads running and it would be tricky to honor that while having a single worker thread dedicated to watching the 'heavy work' queue.